matteyeux/sysnet_c/README.md

 ### Installation

 Since v1.1.1 sysnet needs [libcpuid](https://github.com/matteyeux/libcpuid) to be built.
+I wrote a script to install `libcpuid`. <br>
+Run `./scripts/libcpuid-install.sh`. <br>
+This script works for Linux & macOS (you may have brew installed) <br>
-Make sure you have GCC installed
+Make sure you have GCC/clang is installed

-By default, the install directory is `/usr/bin/`, you can change it by modifying `INSTALL_DIR` variable in the [Makefile](https://github.com/matteyeux/sysnet/blob/master/Makefile#L4)
+Once libcpuid is installed run `make` to compile & `sudo make install` to install sysnet By default, the install directory is `/usr/bin/`, you can change it by modifying `INSTALL_DIR` variable in the [Makefile](https://github.com/matteyeux/sysnet/blob/master/Makefile#L4)

 You can now cross-compile sysnet for Raspberry Pi and also build and `.deb` to install it.